browserengineering/book/book/visual-effects.md

         self.draw()
 ```

-Notice how we don't redraw the chrome when the only the tab changes,
+Notice how we don't redraw the chrome when only the tab changes, and
-and vice versa.
-In `handle_down`, which scrolls the page, we don't
+vice versa.
+In `handle_down`, which scrolls the page, we don't need to
-need to call `raster_tab` at all, since scrolling doesn't change the
+call `raster_tab` at all, since scrolling doesn't change the page.
-page.

 We also have some related changes in `Tab`.
 First, we no longer need
 to pass around the scroll offset to the `execute` methods, or account